Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Wideband Beamforming

-For simplicity, we consider a SIMO ULA system and assume that the equivalent baseband signal received by the first antenna element, i.e., the rightmost element shown in Fig. \ref{wua}, is $\alpha s(t)$.
-Since the time delay between adjacent elements is $\frac{{{d_a}\sin \varphi }}{c}$, the time delay at the $m$th antenna element is
+For simplicity, we consider a SIMO ULA system and assume that the equivalent baseband signal received by the first antenna, i.e., the rightmost element shown in Fig. \ref{wua}, is $\alpha s(t)$, where $\alpha$ is the path loss.
+Since the time delay between adjacent elements is $\frac{{{d_a}\sin \varphi }}{c}$, the time delay at the $m$-th antenna element is

-The phase difference at the $m$th antenna element is $2\pi \cdot {{\hat \tau }_m} \cdot f = \frac{{2\pi (m - 1){d_a}\sin \varphi }}{\lambda }$.
-Thus, the equivalent baseband signal received by the $m$th antenna element can be written as
+The phase difference at the $m$-th antenna element is $2\pi \cdot {{\hat \tau }_m} \cdot f = \frac{{2\pi (m - 1){d_a}\sin \varphi }}{\lambda }$.
+Thus, the equivalent baseband signal received by the $m$-th antenna element can be written as